Counselling and Therapy services based in Brighton and Hove

 Covid 19 (Coronavirus) update:

-I am still accepting new clients and I am offering video sessions via Zoom for clients who are self-isolating or quarantined.
+I am still accepting new clients and I am offering video sessions via Zoom for clients for the foreseeable future.

 Counselling and therapy offers an opportunity to explore your concerns at your own pace in a safe, supportive and confidential setting.